 Now that the hummus food group movement has officially begun (thank you Simple Reminders), get started with my Creamy Hummus!
 But don’t stop there.
 Try these other varieties.
 And, you know you can FREEZE hummus, right?
 Yes, double or triple batch, then freeze in about 2-cup portions.
 It thaws beautifully, take it out the night before and pop in the fridge.
 How to use?
 In sandwiches, slathered in wraps, as a dip for veg and rice crackers or pitas, on pizzas, as a spread for bagels or on pizzas, thinned out and mixed into pasta!

 It’s just impossible for me to narrow this down to one recipe.
 But, I can narrow it down to 5 or so recipes that I make every week through the school year.
-These recipes are staples to pack in lunches for recess, and also for hubby’s lunch: (1) Maple Banana Bread, (2) Pumpkin Seed and Chocolate Chip Oat Bars (below), (3) Banana Oat Bundles, (4) Snackles (original and pumpkin!), (5) Apple-Hemp Muffins.
+These recipes are staples to pack in lunches for recess, and also for hubby’s lunch: (1) Maple Banana Bread, (2) Pumpkin Seed and Chocolate Chip Oat Bars (now 25% off my ebook with code PP15school), (3) Banana Oat Bundles, (4) Snackles (original and pumpkin!), (5) Apple-Hemp Muffins.
 Put those 5-6 baked goods in rotation, double-batch and freeze some if needed.
 Your kids will thank you.
-Then you can thank me.
+Then you can thank me. 😉

 Or, Balsamic-Tamari Tofu (read on).
 This recipe originates from Vive le Vegan, and has been a staple recipe for me – and many of my readers – for years.
 I used to make it with the herbs all the time, but noticed once we had the girls, they were a little fussy about all that herb-age!
 So, now, I do a most simplified marinade of tamari and either lemon juice or balsamic (usually balsamic because it is quicker) and a touch of maple syrup.
 Those modifications are in the recipe, which I’ve just posted.
 How to use it in lunches?
 Keep sliced for sandwiches, crumble and use in wraps, cut in squares and mix into quinoa or leftover pasta, add to soup, or let them eat it on the side with a sandwich.
 Many possibilities with this recipe, and lunch prep will be easy-breezy!